 - Forward-leaning inversions: prop iron board on an incline against the couch.
 Lay on it with head towards floor and feet at top of board.

-- Place a bag of frozen blueberries at the top of your belly.
+- Place a bag of frozen blueberries or peas at the top of your belly.
 Place a heating pad at the bottom of your belly.
-Weird but works for some 🙂
+Weird but works for some.

 - Do handstands in a swimming pool…swimming in general is good stuff.

-- BRIDGE!!
-Lay on the couch or floor (place pillows under hips for support) in a bridge position.
+- BRIDGE, lay on couch or floor (place pillows under hips for support) in a bridge position.
 This can encourage baby to slide towards your diaphragm and flip.

 - Acupuncture…babies tend to move a lot during a session and the practitioner may give you a moxa stick to use at home.
 Find an acupuncturist with a gift for this sort of thing…Kerry at Integrative Medicine in VT is great.